|

 and stretch of government in order that citizens can more effectively engage

-the commitment to become an intentional part (however small) of the governing
+can be negotiated simultaneously, but it requires will and the commitment to become an intentional part (however small) of the governing

 process itself.
 Arrival at even this minor level of engagement is often